nextuav/docs/docs/matrixcc/integration.md

 # Integration

-In this section you'd find the electronics integration of main components.
+In this section you'd find the integration of main components.
 ![MatrixCC Integration](img/matrixcc-integration.png)

 *Note: Ensure that you've inserted the SIM card properly.*